KnpLabs/MartIrc/Readme.md

 Open `static/client.html` in your browser.
 The application will try to connect to the node server on `localhost:3000`.
 Then you should be connected to `#martirc` and `#knplabs` on Freenode`.`

-You can only see messages, you can't send one for the moment.
+You can send and receive messages.

-# Greetings
+# Credits

-Thiw work was started by [Abronte](https://github.com/abronte/WebIRC).
+This work was started by [Abronte](https://github.com/abronte/WebIRC).